 • TIME: Record the site time in military format.
-The "site time" is when initial activities
+The "site time" is when initial activities began at the site.

-• INVESTIGATORS: Record the names of all people involved with this sampling event; the "crew leader"

-(the person responsible for data custody and reporting) should be circled on the form.
-It is appropriate to use initials for investigators employed by the Water
+INVESTIGATOR 1, 2, and 3: Record the names of all people involved with this sampling event; the "crew leader" (the person responsible for data custody and reporting) should always be recorded in the first Investigator field on the form.